 – Romantic poet and writer Victor Hugo (1802-1885)

-When not writing hits like Les Misérables and photographing his life in exile on the British Channel Islands, Victor Hugo drew for pleasure.
+When not writing Les Misérables and photographing his life in exile on the British Channel Islands between 1852 and 1870, Victor Hugo drew for private pleasure.
 He’d test himself by drawing with his ‘wrong’ hand, and, when ink supplies waned, would sketch in coal dust, soot, coffee grounds and blood (his own).

-Charles Hugo wrote of his father’s habitual artistry (via):
+Charles Hugo wrote of his father’s draftsmanship and abstract art (via):

 Once paper, pen, and inkwell have been brought to the table, [he] sits down and—without making a preliminary sketch, without any apparent preconception -sets about drawing with an extraordinarily sure hand: not the landscape as a whole, but any old detail.
 He will begin his forest with the branch of a tree, his town with a gable, his gable with a weathervane, and little by little, the entire composition will emerge from the blank paper with the precision and clarity of a photographic negative subjected to the chemical preparation that brings out the picture.
 That done, the draftsman will ask for a cup and will finish off his landscape with a light shower of black coffee.
 The result is an unexpected and powerful drawing that is often strange, always personal, and recalls the etchings of Rembrandt and Piranesi.

 Hugo often began with a blot, as was the fashion of his age.
 Christopher Turner writes: